catdarick/WellBot/README.md

 ```
 ###### Note: Field `additionalInfo` is using for some side info.
 For example: longpoll server address and temp access token in case of Vk.

-Also for the bot to work, we need a config and the `Bot`:
+Besides that, we need a config and the `Bot`:

 ```haskell
 data BotState offsetType additionalType botType =